Skip to main content

 Otterize Cloud

-Otterize Cloud provides a cloud-based control plane for deploying and managing intents-based access control (IBAC).
+Otterize Cloud provides a cloud-based control plane for deploying and managing an IBAC system.

 It currently supports IBAC within Kubernetes clusters, configuring access between pods and access to Kafka nodes using network policies and Kafka ACLs.
 Soon, Otterize Cloud will also support IBAC across clusters and non-Kubernetes services and resources (e.g. standalone and managed Kafka, RDS, etc.).
 This page is focused on the current capabilities of Otterize Cloud.